 What is Chiropractic?

-Chiropractic is a regulated profession that specialises in the diagnosis, treatment and prevention of biomechanical disorders of the neuro-musculoskeletal system (nerves, muscles and joints of the body), particularly involving the spine.
+Chiropractic is a regulated profession that specialises in the diagnosis, treatment and management of biomechanical disorders of the musculoskeletal system (bones, muscles and joints of the body), particularly involving the spine and their effects on the nervous system and general health.

 Chiropractic is a hands-on, natural and conservative form of health care, offering an alternative to many conditions from medication and surgery.
 Chiropractic care is the third largest primary health care profession in the world after medicine and dentistry.
 The term primary health care professional means that we carry out both diagnosis and treatment, so you do not need to be referred by your doctor.
 A chiropractor is trained to diagnose your problem and will refer you to another healthcare practitioner if necessary.